 No. Neither you, nor any other individual can have personal use or benefit of the property while it is held in your retirement account.
 The property must be purchased for investment purposes only.
 Income derived from your investment must be deposited to your IRA account.

 You must Quitclaim Deed the real estate or tax lien investment into your IRA within sixty days of the date of the distribution.
 You are responsible for ensuring there is not verbiage in the purchase documents that prevents the deed or tax lien from being changed for the first sixty or ninety days after the purchase.
 You must provide all purchase-related documents, including the HUD for real estate purchases and the receipt of sale for tax liens.
 Any funds not used to purchase the investment and not returned to the IRA within sixty days will be considered a distribution and therefore a taxable event.

-Payments may be issued by wire, automatic clearing house (ACH), or check, depending on Client preference.
+Payments may be issued by wire or automatic clearing house (ACH) depending on Client preference.
 Processing fees are assessed depending on the method of payment selected.